rmoorewrs/howto/howto-build-lts17-base-crops.md

     - see the docker website and/or your distro's instructions for installing docker.
 - sudo privilege
 - external internet access
-- python 2.7.x from Ubuntu apt repo (python 3 may work as well)
+- python 2.7.x (python 3 may work as well)
-- about 100GB of free space for the WRL LTS17 OVP build, less for others
+- about 100GB of free space for the WRL LTS17 OVP build, less for other images
 - Host packages (for Ubuntu):
 ```
 sudo apt update